 Then cut them into bite-size pieces.

 This is easiest if you stack a few slices, cut them a couple times length-wise, and then start slicing into half inch pieces.
-It’s alright if it’s all squished together.
-It will separate and brown just fine as you stir it around in the pot.
+(UPDATE: I now use my kitchen scissors for this job.
+Soooo much easier!)

-Once the prep work is done, heat a large pot or Dutch oven over medium-low heat and add the bacon.
-Cook until it’s just starting to turn a little brown (unless you get busy unloading the dishwasher and talking to children and forget until it’s dark brown and almost burnt).
+Once the prep work is done, heat a large Dutch oven (mine is just like this one and I love it!) over medium-low heat and add the bacon.
+Cook until it’s just starting to turn a little brown (unless you get busy unloading the dishwasher and talking to children and forget until it’s dark brown and almost burnt – ahem).

-Add the onion and cook, stirring often, until the onion looks like it’s beginning to soften.
+Once the bacon is just starting to brown, add the onion and cook, stirring often, until the onion looks like it’s beginning to soften.
 Keep in mind that both bacon and onions can go from almost-done to way-too-done very, very quickly.
-So, keep a close eye on it.
+So, keep a close eye on them.

-Once the onions are starting to soften, dump in the green beans and pour in enough chicken broth to almost cover them.
+Once the onions are starting to soften, dump in the green beans and pour enough chicken broth into the Dutch oven to almost cover the beans.
 Use one or two cartons, depending on how many beans you’re cooking.
 If you don’t have enough broth, just use water to finish the job.

 Add salt and pepper and bring the pot to a boil.
 Then turn the heat to low and cover.